Y2K38-Wiki/Report/README.md

 ## Status

-- Collecting issues
+- Collecting more issues

-- Working on indexing process
+- Improving indexer

 - Working on search page